 Welcome to the Department of Physics at the University of Wisconsin–Madison!

-Chamberlin Hall is closed, and all courses have moved online.
+Access to Chamberlin Hall is restricted, and all summer courses have moved online.
 For information on courses, working from home, and other changes to instruction and research activities, please visit our COVID-19 page.